Website visits can predict angler presence using machine learning: Results

-Excluding angler-generated data from the models did not reduce the accuracy of boat presence predictions at known lakes, where accuracy remained at 82\% with Random Forests and Gradient Boosted Regression Trees, nor at unknown lakes, where accuracy was 77\% with Random Forests (Table \ref{tab:pred_performance}).
+Excluding angler-reported data and the feature ``Website visits'' from the models did not reduce the accuracy of boat presence predictions at known lakes, where accuracy remained at 82\% with Random Forests and Gradient Boosted Regression Trees, nor at unknown lakes, where accuracy was 77\% with Random Forests (Table \ref{tab:pred_performance}).
+Moreover, precision and recall did not remarkably differ (82\% and 83\% for known lakes, 78\% and 80\% for unknown lakes, Table \ref{tab:add_pred_performance}).

-Similarly, for boat count predictions at known lakes, removing angler-generated data did not affect model performance, which maintained $\mathrm{R}^2$ values of 0.8 with Gradient Boosted Regression Trees (Table \ref{tab:pred_performance}).
+Similarly, for boat count predictions at known lakes, removing angler-reported data and the feature ``Website visits'' did not affect model performance, which maintained $\mathrm{R}^2$ values of 0.8 with Gradient Boosted Regression Trees (Table \ref{tab:pred_performance}).
 At unknown lakes, the models again failed to accurately predict boat counts, with $\mathrm{R}^2$ values dropping to 0.2 on average.